Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

 Return early to Machu Picchu for a guided visit allowing a deeper appreciation of the citadel’s layout and history.
 Explore additional areas not seen the previous day, with time to absorb the atmosphere at a gentler pace.
 Travel by scenic train back to Cusco in the afternoon or evening.
-Accommodation: Hotel Abittare or similar NB - depending on train schedules, we may arrive into Cusco very late at night. *Ask us about the optional Huayna Picchu climb, or Machu Picchu Mountain climb (additional cost, permits required). *Important: To ensure the protection and conservation of the Inca citadel of Machu Picchu and enhance the visitor experience, several restrictions and regulations are in place.
+Accommodation: Hotel Abittare or similar NB - depending on train schedules, we may arrive into Cusco very late at night. *Important: To ensure the protection and conservation of the Inca citadel of Machu Picchu and enhance the visitor experience, several restrictions and regulations are in place.
 Visitors are limited to a maximum of four hours within the site to reduce congestion and preserve the ruins, and admission is not permitted after 4pm.
 Additionally, all visitors must be accompanied by a guide.
+OPTIONAL HUAYNA PICCHU CLIMB OR MACHU PICCHU MOUNTAIN CLIMB - For the adventurous, you can purchase a permit for either the Huayna Picchu or Machu Picchu Mountain climb (please enquire for costs).
+Choosing this option means forgoing the guided tour of Machu Picchu, which is non-refundable and non-transferable.
+Huayna Picchu, with its narrow trails, reaches an elevation of 2,963m, while Machu Picchu Mountain, with a wider path, peaks at 3,082m.
+Both climbs are steep, slippery, exposed, and involve vertiginous drops, requiring a minimum of 3 hours return.
+Note that these climbs are not guided.
+Permits are non-refundable and non-transferable, and a waiver form must be signed before purchase.
+Both permits are limited and sell out quickly, so please contact us if interested.

 Meals: B,L